keithbuhler/keithbuhler.github.io/pages/fun.md

 - Orthodoxy -- a bit about the ancient church
 - Sandboxing -- how to innovate through low-risk play
 - Book Clubs -- starting and running an intellectual community centered around friendship and great books.
+- [Academics](/) -- Click the toolbar above to see my academic site, with information about my research, teaching, and scholarship.